buffalojoec/Seaborn/README.md

 ____

-This app is outdated, but is still a nice early attempt at making stock market data technology.
+This is an old project, but it's still a useful early attempt at stock market data technology.

 **Check out some of my newer projects to see how I've built on projects like this one.**
 ____